3liz/proj4rs/README.md

 - The aim of Proj4rs is to provide the same functionality as the [proj4js library](https://github.com/proj4js/proj4js).
-- This port implement the PROJ.4 API, which means there's no 3D/4D/orthometric transformation ATM.
+- This port implements the PROJ.4 API, which means there's no 3D/4D/orthometric transformation ATM.
 - The goal of Proj4rs is not to be a replacement of PROJ, but instead being a lightweight implementation of transformations